 HealthSense offers tips for managing rising health care costs

 The headlines are full of stories about the increasing costs of health care, government discussions about health care reform, and the like.
-In less than a decade, these rising costs are predicted to account for one in every five dollars spent in the United States, according to the American Journal of Health Promotion.
+In less than a decade, these rising costs are predicted to account for $1 in every $5 spent in the United States, according to the American Journal of Health Promotion.

 Raising awareness about costs and offering solutions for how to minimize them is the focus of a new program that seeks to help faculty and staff become part of the solution.

 "HealthSense: making sense of the national challengeDoing our part one person at a time," began with a series of Record articles in May, and now moves forward with a robust Web site that offers information on how members of the campus community and others can help impact costs, often with relatively simple steps.
 The site is healthsense.umich.edu.

 "Truly building a culture of health takes all of us working together.
 Part of that is understanding the trends, issues and challenges of managing health care costs," says Laurita Thomas, associate vice president for human resources.
 "The HealthSense site explores the issues at the national and University levels, but most importantly focuses on practical information we can use individually to manage the challenge and get the best return on the dollars we invest in our health."

 The site gives money-saving tips to how to be a more prudent purchaser of health care products and services and seeks to keep the campus community aware of the issues as well as offering practical advice for meeting the challenge.

 Specific features of the site include a section on national trends that provides news articles, statistics and public policy discussions that set the stage for the problem faced by U-M and other employers.